 The role of a dental assistant might sound similar to that of dental hygienist, but there are important differences.
 Dental assistants help prepare patients for exams, while hygienists are primarily responsible for cleaning patients’ teeth and evaluating their oral health.

 There are plenty of advantages to becoming a dental assistant, including flexible schedules, variety in your day-to-day routine and strong employment prospects.
-The Bureau of Labor Statistics projects 11% employment growth for dental assistants through 2028, which equates to more than 38,000 new jobs.
+The Bureau of Labor Statistics projects 11% employment growth for dental assistants through 2028, and an average salary of over $42,000 per year.

 Here are some of the skills you need to be successful as a dental assistant:

 Dental assistants spend part of their time completing office tasks, such as answering phones, scheduling appointments and maintaining patient records.
 Strong time management skills and attention to detail are necessary, as is a basic understanding of medical records systems and technology.